sauce-archives/help/docs/getting-started/recorder.md

 <img src="/img/guides/recorder/recorder-06.png">

 This will open the assertion builder.
-In the <em>Appearing Locators</em> tab pick elements which you expect to appear after an action was performed.
+On the left side you'll see two devices side by side which represent your app before and after the execution of the click action.
+In the <em>Appearing Locators</em> tab pick elements which you expect to appear after an action the performed.
 The system gives you a few suggestions that you can you can modify in the <em>Move and Resize</em> mode.
 You can also draw your own in the <em>Draw New</em> mode.

 <img src="/img/guides/recorder/recorder-07.png" class="center shadow">